homzer/MCC-KD/README.md

 (Note that the model parameter file to be downloaded is the original llama version from https://github.com/facebookresearch/llama, not the Hugging Face version, and the model parameter file name should contain the suffix `.pth`.)

 4. MCC-KD requires ensuring the diversity of rationales and finding a common answer span.
 The code for this data processing part is still being organized.
 The process is relatively straightforward, and you can also write it yourself.
-Make sure to include "indices" to record the starting and ending indices of the common answer span.
+Make sure to include "indices" to record the starting and ending indices of the common answer span (after tokenized).
 It should look something like the following:

 ```json
 [